 emWave®: Regular use of this scientifically validated, stress-relief technology has proven to be a vital tool in reducing anxiety, stress, anger, emotional chaos and boosting energy and vitality.
 The emWave technology is easy to use and noninvasive.
 It will help you achieve heart coherence – synchronization between the heart and brain – and reach your optimal physical, mental and emotional balance.
 When your emotions are in balance, you stop the energy drain and start the energy gain.
 Then, by practicing the easy-to-learn techniques you’ll receive with your emWave only minutes a day will help you revitalize and re-energize your mind, body and spirit anytime, anywhere.

 “I used (the emWave) to calm myself down before my exams and felt the feeling of appreciation surge through me. … The results were staggering.
 This is a tool I can use for the rest of my career, and not only with test-taking, but general stressful situations as well.”

-emWave® Desktop: emWave Desktop turns your computer into a self-contained heart-rhythm-coherence monitor and manager.
+emWave® Pro: emWave Pro turns your computer into a self-contained heart-rhythm-coherence monitor and manager.
 It lets you see how thoughts and emotions affect your heart rhythms – negative ones pulling you down and draining your energy, positive ones lifting you up and allowing your body to perform its normal function of replenishing your energy.
 Discover how easily you can reduce your stress level and replace those negative emotions with positive ones that, with a little practice, can give you instant energy boosts and gradually help build a more invigorated you.
-Relying on decades of scientific research, the emWave Desktop, in tandem with key HeartMath techniques that you'll receive and easily learn, will help you increase your energy and start living life more fully.
+Relying on decades of scientific research, the emWave Pro, in tandem with key HeartMath techniques that you’ll receive and easily learn, will help you increase your energy and start living life more fully.